veganstraightedge/hypertextql/definition/table.md

 </table>
 ```

-### Column slug
+#### Column slug

-All columns MUST have a slug.
+All database table schema columns MUST have a slug.
-A column's slug MUST be stored in the `id` attribute.
+A database table schema column's slug MUST be stored in the `id` attribute.
-A column's slug MUST be a composite of table name and column name joined by an underscore `[table name, "_", column name]`.
+A database table schema column's slug MUST be a composite of table name and column name joined by an underscore `[table name, "_", column name]`.

 ```html
 <table id="users">